 Software

-When I had my initial lock at the device the capabilities were good for alpha level software.
-It was missing a ton of features that you’d need to for everyday use and the JingOS was not able to deliver on many of the things they promised.
-To their credit they did improve some things like the virtual keyboard, adding auto-rotation functionality, and settings additions such as VPN and peripheral control were added.
-But there were also some issues that I just couldn’t get around.
-First the copy and paste function simply didn’t work and their app store barely anything on it (and it doesn’t load at all anymore).
+The capabilities were good for alpha-level software when I had my initial lock on the device.
+It was missing a ton of features that you’d need for everyday use, and the JingOS could not deliver on many of the things they promised.
+To their credit, they improved some things like the virtual keyboard, adding auto-rotation functionality and settings additions such as VPN and peripheral control.
+But there were also some issues that I couldn’t get around.
+First, the copy and paste function didn’t work, and their app store barely anything on it (and it doesn’t load at all anymore).

 Price